Biblical Steps to Restore Broken Relationships

 Real love maintains boundaries while keeping the door open for restoration.

 If you're the family member: Write down your non-negotiables.
 What behaviors will you not tolerate?
 What consequences will you enforce?
 Communicate these clearly and lovingly.
 Then stick to them.
+If you need help with this, read our guide on how to help an addict without losing yourself.

 If you're the person in recovery: Accept that you don't get to dictate the terms of restoration.
 Your family has been hurt deeply.
 Respect their boundaries even if they feel unfair.
 Your job is to prove through consistent action over time that you've changed.